Borovnica32/CISCO-Network/README.md

 # Additional Services

-A second server is running TrueNAS and is intended to serve as a shared storage solution.
-The system is operational but not yet in production use, as no disks have been configured for active storage.
+A second server is running TrueNAS and is intended to serve as a backup system for system configs.
+Currently it runs the following services: SSH, TFTP and SMB.
+SSH is primarely used for maintenance, TFTP is used o save network device configs and SMB is ment for sharing files (currently the config files for authorized users)